yildiztugba/practice-code-review/.github/PULL_REQUEST_TEMPLATE/code-review-checklist.md

   - [ ] Have clear and helpful variable names
   - [ ] Declare variables in the smallest scope possible
   - [ ] Be a simple and readable implementation
-  - [ ] Use short comments to describe the strategy
-  - [ ] Use short comments to describe important language feature choices
 - **The function body should _Not_ ...**
-  - [ ] Have extra comments that are not about strategy or important decisions
+  - [ ] Have extra comments that are not about the solution's strategy
   - [ ] Have any user interactions (`prompt`, `alert`, `confirm`)
   - [ ] Have any `console` calls (`.log`, `.assert`, ...)
   - [ ] Have any `debugger` statements